prestsoftware/prest/docs/src/workspace/index.rst

 Its three columns provide the following information about all datasets listed there:

-| *"Name"*.
+1. *"Name"*.
 The name of the dataset, as imported from file or specified by you through a Prest operation.

-| *"Alternatives/Goods"*.
+2. *"Alternatives/Goods"*.
 Depending on whether the dataset in question is :ref:`general <general-datasets>` or :ref:`budgetary <budgetary-datasets>`, the total number of alternatives or goods in that dataset is shown, respectively.

-| *"Size"*.
+3. *"Size"*.
 The total number of subjects and observations in the dataset.

-Right-clicking on a dataset in the workspace area leads to the following options:
+Right-clicking on an imported or Prest-generated dataset in the workspace area leads to the following options:

-*"View"*.
+1. *"View"*.
 Displays the contents of the dataset in a separate window (can also be done by double-clicking on the dataset).

+2. *"Rename"*.

-*"Analysis"*.
+3. *"Analysis"*.
 See below for the available options depending on whether the selected dataset is :ref:`general <general-datasets>` or :ref:`budgetary <budgetary-datasets>`.

+4. *"Delete"*.

 **General datasets**

 1. *"Integrity check"*.
 This option examines whether:

    (a) the specified choices in the dataset are indeed elements of the corresponding menus of alternatives;

    (b) any menus are repeated more than once for a given subject in the dataset.